Staking Technical Overview

 The node operator is ready to register their node.

 This registers the node in the Flow node identity table and commits the specified tokens to stake during the next epoch.
-This also stores a special node operator object in the node operator's account that is used for staking, unstaking, and withdrawing rewards.
+This also returns a special node operator object that is stored in the node operator's account.
+This object is used for staking, unstaking, and withdrawing rewards.
 Additionally, this transaction creates a public capability for the node that allows anyone to query information about a node from the account address that runs the node.

 Every node operator will run the same transaction to register their node at any time throughout an epoch.